Ryanderson94/fintech_project_2/README.md

 # The AutoTrader Pro

 ## Overview & Features
-Fueled by our success following the deployment of the AutoTrader, we have enhance and included additional features to our original product and have  dubbed our new creation: "The AutoTrader Pro".
-The Pro version is more user friendly has all the necessary tools to help our user achieve their goals, which is to make money.
+Fueled by our success following the deployment of the AutoTrader, we have enhanced and included additional features to our original product and have  dubbed our new creation: "The AutoTrader Pro".
+The Pro version is more user friendly has all the necessary tools to help our users achieve their ultimate goal, which is to make money.

 This Application features the following upgrades:

 1. Sentiment Analysis using recent news on any ticker to gauge the current market's sentiment on that ticker.
-2. Proprietary Algorithmic Trading Bot powered by our Machine Learning Model.
+2. Algorithmic Trading Bot powered by our Machine Learning Models.
-3. Intuitive, scalable, and adaptive UI for users to easily select their preferred stock and begin trading.
+3. Intuitive and user friendly User Interface for customers to easily select their preferred stock and begin trading.

 ### NOTE